magiclen/url-prefix/README.md

 }
 ```

-Instead, you can easily use this crate to create URL prefix strings.
+Instead, we can easily use this crate to create URL prefix strings.
 For examples,

 ```rust
 extern crate url_prefix;